wp-plugins/wp-share-buttons-analytics-by-getsocial/readme.txt

 **Is GetSocial Free?**

 Yes.
 Most of our apps are free.
-You can upgrade to our Pro Plan ($9/month) for enhanced experience, such as mobile web sharing and white-labeling.
+You can upgrade to our Pro Plan ($9/month) for enhanced experience, such as mobile web sharing, white-labeling and custom actions.

 **Why install GetSocial?**